Last updated on: June 30th, 2023

 Employees in Puerto Rico may take up to 15 days of unpaid leave each calendar year to address situations related to domestic or gender-based violence, child abuse, sexual harassment in employment, sexual assault, lewd acts, or felony stalking under a new law.

-The amendment has added a subsection (p) to provide an employee infected or suspected of being infected with the disease or illness that caused the state of emergency the right to a special paid leave of five working days.
+The law provides an employee infected or suspected of being infected with the disease or illness that caused the state of emergency the right to a special paid leave of five working days.
 Importantly, to use the special paid leave the employee must first exhaust all available accrued sick leave, as well as any other available accrued leave to which the employee is entitled.
-Employees cannot use this special paid leave for any other reason than those specifically established in the law.